TrompetteMarine/The-Polarisation-Threshold/README.md

 **Requirements:**

-- CairoMakie is recommended for professional vector graphics output
+- CairoMakie is recommended for vector graphics output
 - Falls back to Plots.jl if CairoMakie is unavailable
 - All core functionality works with the base BeliefSim installation